 The second part of the career assessment process would be to administer a variety of paper-and-pencil and computer/tablet delivered standardized tests and activities.
 These tests will allow me to understand both your ability and thought process.

 The third and final part of the career assessment process involves my interpretation of the data and a written report to share with you.
 I give two feedback sessions that will enable us to discuss the assessment and for you to ask me questions about the findings.
 I may also invite you to return for a follow-up at a later date (e.g., three months) so that we can gauge your career progress in light of the assessment.

-The time commitment on your part depends on many factors including the time you take to complete tests, your punctuality, and your cooperativeness.
-Thus, it is hard to say how much time you need to allocate to the assessment process, but you might put-in 10 hours of face-to-face time for interviewing, test administration, and feedback.
+The time commitment for the career assessment process will depend on many factors including the time you take to complete tests and your availability and openness to the process.
+However, in general, an assessment could involve up to 10 hours of face-to-face time for interviewing, test administration, and feedback.

 For more information about the career assessment process and its value, see my blog posting on the New Frontiers in Learning website: Helping Young Adults Explore Career Options.

 Please note, health insurance will not likely cover the cost of a career assessment, also sometimes referred to as vocational testing.
 If you would like more information about pricing for a career assessment, please contact me.

 The New Employee/Employer Equation Survey was conducted by Harris Interactive, Inc., a leading market research firm, and included responses from a nationwide sample of 7,718 American employees 18 and over.